astrohart/MFR/MFR.Engines.Matching.Tests/README.md

 method
 returns `true` in the event that (a) MatchCase = MatchExactWord
-= true in the configuration, and (b) the source string exactly matches the pattern string as a substring (including case).
+= true in the projectFileRenamerConfiguration, and (b) the source string exactly matches the pattern string as a substring (including case).

 ##### Parameters